GSA/idmanagement.gov/_implement/distribute-fcpca.md

 ### Install FCPCA Using Command Line

-{% include alert-info.html content="These steps describe how to install the FCPCA in the System Keychain.
+{% include alert-info.html content="These steps describe how to install the FCPCA root certificate in the System Keychain.
 You must have system administrator privileges to perform these steps." %}

 1. Click the **Spotlight** icon and search for _Terminal_.
 2. Double-click the **Terminal** icon (black monitor icon with white “>_”) to open a window.